13 Powerful Lessons for Aging Well, Inside and Out

 Choose the Movements of Your Life

-Remaining active is vital to aging well.
+Remaining active is vital to aging well – in any situation.
 Whether it’s tending the garden or running a marathon, identify ways to get moving that harmonize with how you live your life.

 Accept Those Last Five Pounds